A dual formulation of wavefield reconstruction inversion for large-scale seismic inversion: Discussion

 We demonstrated, through extensive numerical experimentation, that the resulting method is consistently more robust than FWI against local minima.
 We also tested the tolerance of the method toward faulty modeling assumptions, e.g.~when seismic data obtained with anisotropic modeling is being matched with predictions based on the wrong anisotropic model.
 WRI$\ast$, which employs a relaxation of the wave equation, produces better results than FWI, under the same conditions.

 In general, the results obtained from WRI$\ast$ do depend on the particular choice of hyperparameters such as the data noise level $\epsilon$, defined in equation~\eqref{eq:denoise}.
 This parameter governs the trade-off between wave equation error and data misfit and is akin to the role of the weighting parameter $\lambda$, in equation~\eqref{eq:WRI}, for conventional WRI.
 We find that decreasing its value tends to produce lower resolution results.
 On the other hand, choosing a small value for $\epsilon$ (or even $\epsilon=0$) results in relaxed physics and is beneficial for local minimum avoidance.
 In our experience, WRI$\ast$ retains the same ability of WRI to circumvent local minima, but might produce less qualitative results, especially in terms of resolution.
 We note that conventional WRI is not as affected as WRI$\ast$ by the choice of $\lambda$.
 The fundamental reason for this phenomenon is rooted in the inexact, but relatively inexpensive, dual variable approximation in equation~\eqref{eq:alpha}, as opposed to equation~\eqref{eq:WRIdual_yopt}.
-Indeed, WRI$\ast$ does not enjoy the well-conditioning properties of variable projection \citep{golub2003separable}.
 Taking into account the dependency of the approximated dual variable with respect to the model parameter, as in equation~\eqref{eq:WRIdg_gradm_corr}, is designed to partially compensate for this behavior \citep{ablin2020superefficiency}.
-We then advocate for either a continuation strategy for $\epsilon$, by increasing its value sensibly during the inversion, proper preconditioning \citep[as in the Gauss-Newton approach in][]{van2013mitigating}, or a sequential approach consisting of a WRI$\ast$ phase followed by FWI.
-Preliminary results prove this strategy successful.
+We then advocate for either a continuation strategy for $\epsilon$, by starting with $\epsilon=0$ and increasing its value during the inversion (as hinted by the Marmousi experiment in this paper), proper preconditioning \citep[as in the Gauss-Newton approach in][]{van2013mitigating}, or a sequential approach consisting of a WRI$\ast$ phase followed by FWI (albeit, at the cost of potentially losing the robustness of WRI$\ast$ towards modeling hinging on inaccurate physical parameters).
 Another approach might consist of iteratively solving for the optimal dual variable, but we envisage this can be only feasible in combination with stochastic optimization, where simultaneous sources are considered.